VictorGrycuk/streamdeck-magnifier/README.md

 - Turns a Stream Deck key into a screen magnifier
 - Allows up to 32x zoom
 - Press to start, press again to stop
+- Long press (+2 seconds) to lock the location, long press again to unlock it
-- Refresh update is 1 second do to Stream Deck API limit
+- Refresh update is 10ms
 - Optional crosshair

 ### Mover